professor/exceptional/README.md

 Several of the screens will be assembled programmatically (e.g. ListView) to create the final product.

 ## Presentation Tier
+We've identified the intents for each activity and have updated our UI mockups.
 _Insert updated UI mockups_